Exceptional circumstances

 • Classwork

-Examiners will be provided with the learner’s estimate, alternative academic evidence, any relevant non-question paper component learner materials (for example a folio or project), and any attempted question papers related to the request.
+We'll provide our examiners with the learner's estimate, alternative academic evidence, any relevant non-question paper component learner materials (for example a folio or project), and any attempted question papers related to the request.

 Examiners will review the academic evidence and award a grade subject to the following conditions:

-• Schools, colleges and training providers should inform SQA if a learner has a conditional offer from university that requires an A1 band.
-In these cases, by exception, should the learner’s alternative evidence justify an A grade, the examiner will also determine the appropriate band.
+• Schools, colleges and training providers should inform us if a learner has a conditional offer from university that requires an A1 band.
+In these cases, by exception, should the learner's alternative evidence justify an A grade, the examiner will also determine the appropriate band.

-Results will be issued through the normal certification channels and on published dates.
+We'll issue results through the normal certification channels and on published dates.

 Learners who have undergone exceptional circumstances consideration are excluded from the Appeals Service for the same qualification.
 This is because the EECCS includes a marking review of any/all submitted external assessments that are related to the request.